- June 10th, 2014: Site restrictions

 - June 4th, 2013: DNS Issues

 Our top-level domain that handles DNS resolution for serveral of our services is currently in LA-LA-LAND with Godaddy.
 We dont know why, and they cant tell us why.
-We've switched over to new nameservers until Godaddy has resolved whatever they've effed up.
+We've switched over to new nameservers until Godaddy has resolved the issue.
 Any remaining issues at this point are just due to waiting on DNS cache expiry to occur.

 - February 5th, 2013: Denial of Service